Bakon/react-pokedex/README.md

 # React Pokedex

 A Pokedex made in React, if clicked on a window it will display information about that Pokemon.<br>
-Such as it's attack, defence, it's Pokedex entry, typing, male/female ratio and more.
+Such as it's attack, defence, it's Pokedex entry, typing, etc.

 [React](https://reactjs.org/)<br>
 [Express](https://expressjs.com)